seandstewart/bardly/pending/romances/cymbeline/uncut.md

 His perishing root with the increasing vine!

 **BELARIUS**
 It is great morning.
-Come, away!–
+Come, away!--
-Who’s there?
+Who's there?

 *Enter CLOTEN*

 **CLOTEN**
 I cannot find those runagates; that villain
-Hath mock’d me.
+Hath mock'd me.
 I am faint.

 **BELARIUS**
-‘Those runagates!’
+'Those runagates!'
 Means he not us?
-I partly know him: ‘tis
+I partly know him: 'tis
-Cloten, the son o’ the queen.
+Cloten, the son o' the queen.
 I fear some ambush.
 I saw him not these many years, and yet
-I know ’tis he.
+I know 'tis he.
 We are held as outlaws: hence!

 **GUIDERIUS**
 He is but one: you and my brother search